 On this course you can:

-This course is accredited by the Institution of Engineering and Technology (IET), meeting the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).
+This course is accredited by the the Institution of Mechanical Engineers (IMechE) and the Institution of Engineering and Technology (IET), meeting the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).
 It will lead to eventual Chartered Engineer (CEng) status with further study.
-It’s a great first step to becoming a professional engineer.
+It puts you in an excellent position to start a career as a professional engineer.

 Here are some routes our graduates have pursued: